netbeast/docs/chapters/get_started/write_your_first_app.md

 # Write your first app

-### Eat the dessert first
+## Eat the dessert first :cake:
 First we will install the netbeast SDK.
 Open a terminal and type:
 ```
 npm install -g netbeast-cli
 netbeast new myapp
 ```

-A new folder named "myapp" will contain some code scaffolded.
+A new folder named _myapp_ will contain some code scaffolded.

-Run:
+Run the following code:
 ```
-cd myapp; node index.js --port 3000
+cd myapp; node index.js --port 3000 # To have it running on http://localhost:3000
 ```

-To have it running on http://localhost:3000
+And you are done! :fireworks:.
 Now you can open your favourite editor on such project and start developing.

-### Let's do this slowly
+## OK.
+Now let's do this slowly :coffee:
 Every Netbeast app is simply a npm package.
 For advanced developers you may write your app in python or compile and executable for Netbeast-ready platforms.
 But for the moment let us focus on the Javascript app itself.

 Let us create our first project from scratch.
 Open a terminal and type: